 The Campus Life Team consists of the Campus Life Director, the Campus Life Coordinator, and two Program Associates.
 The Program Associates are alumni of the program.
 They live on campus with the students and work with the Campus Life Director and the Campus Life Coordinator to run the program.

-Vita Kogachevskaya, originally from Belarus, moved to Kibbutz Lotan, right next to Kibbutz Ketura, in the fall of 2022.
-She holds a Bachelor’s degree in Economics & Management from Mogilev State University.
-Vita has participated in Clean Baltic Coalition programs, and previously ran a project for the collection and recycling of plastic cups in her hometown.
-She enjoys hiking, skiing, kayaking, and video editing.
+Vita is originally from Belarus, and moved to the Arava desert in 2022.
+She holds a Bachelor’s degree in Economics & Management from Mogilev State University, and has been involved in environmental activism in Belarus and Israel.
+She enjoys hiking, skiing, kayaking, and video editing, and lives in Kibbutz Lotan with her husband and two children.

 Campus Life Activities